The cost of retirement

 You need to consider tax implications when:

-- Building for retirement (considering the annual and lifetime allowances which build up your pension funds and the tax efficiency of your savings and investments)
+- Building for retirement (considering the annual allowance which builds up your pension funds and the tax efficiency of your savings and investments)

 - Managing gifts (when cashing in or gifting valuable items or monetary gifts, consider capital gains tax and inheritance tax)